|I established this page in 2000,

 Sport and AIS Women

 AIS women are obviously genetically XY male, and allowing them to compete in sports as women has been a source of tremendous controversy since the 1960's.
 Women with AIS do seem to be either unusually good at sports, or are perhaps more likely to take up sport than other women.
-Top female athletes have often been found to have AIS when sex tested, reportedly 1 in 500 women athletes of international standard suffer from AIS, which is an order of magnitude greater than current estimates of about 1 in 5000 AIS women in the general female population.
+Top female athletes have often been found to have AIS when sex tested, reportedly 1 in 500 women athletes of international standard suffer from AIS, which is an order of magnitude greater than current estimates that about 1 in 5000 women in the general female population have AIS.
 There's considerable competitive interest in this association as it has been suggested that Complete AIS represents a valuable model for female performance in sports.

-Pumping women athletics full of male hormones was a common practice by the old Soviet block; but it wouldn't work with an AIS woman.
+Pumping women athletics full of male hormones was a common practice in the old Soviet block but it wouldn't work with an AIS woman.
 "It’s sheer lunacy to think that an AIS woman has an advantage in sports," explains Sherri Groveman, who helps runs an AIS and intersex support group "In fact, we’re somewhat at a disadvantage.
 I could be taking steroids all day long, and unlike other women I wouldn’t develop increased muscle mass.
 My body can’t respond to androgens."